offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 summary: Being a description of the steps I went through to turn my Raspberry Pi devices into IoT things so that I could eventually have them automatically use letsencrypt.
 status: published

-I\'m going to start with a bit of a rambling preamble (pre-ramble?) about what I wanted to achieve, and some of the semi-arbitrary constraints I set for myself.
+I'm going to start with a bit of a rambling preamble (pre-ramble?) about what I wanted to achieve, and some of the semi-arbitrary constraints I set for myself.

 (This is part 1 of a 2-part series.
 The second will cover the LetEncrypt setup challenges)

 I have been wanting to migrate from my homegrown self-signed CA for TLS on my home lab for some time.
 There are a few reasons for this, but chief among them is the pain in the ass of installing the trust root on every new device I get, and I just got a new phone.
 This was, as they say, the last straw.
 I decided that I needed to transition off this janky, hacked-together solution.
 However\...
 I had some constraints.

-First, I didn\'t want to open my home lab hosts to the internet.
-This meant that I couldn\'t use letsencrypt\'s HTTP challenge to manage certificates.
+First, I didn't want to open my home lab hosts to the internet.
+This meant that I couldn't use letsencrypt's HTTP challenge to manage certificates.
 I would have to use DNS.

-Second, I didn\'t want to manage long term DNS management credentials on the hosts.
-I assume Linux has a keychain-like mechanism somewhere, but I\'ve never been able to find one that made me comfortable in how it could be used, so I needed something I could use to give them a \"host identity\" that I could revoke if I needed to, but would mostly just \"work\" otherwise.
+Second, I didn't want to manage long term DNS management credentials on the hosts.
+I assume Linux has a keychain-like mechanism somewhere, but I've never been able to find one that made me comfortable in how it could be used, so I needed something I could use to give them a "host identity" that I could revoke if I needed to, but would mostly just "work" otherwise.

-Third, I didn\'t want to spend a tonne of time manually managing this with every new host I got.
-The less effort it took to add a new host, the happier I\'d be.
+Third, I didn't want to spend a tonne of time manually managing this with every new host I got.
+The less effort it took to add a new host, the happier I'd be.

-It took me a while, but I think I\'ve hit on a solution that satisfies me.
+It took me a while, but I think I've hit on a solution that satisfies me.
 The short version is that I am:

-- Creating an AWS IoT \"Thing\" for each machine in my home lab using Terraform to automate that.
+- Creating an AWS IoT "Thing" for each machine in my home lab using Terraform to automate that.
-- Installing the thing\'s X509.1 certificate in a \"secure\" way on each host (readable only by the `iot` service user)
+- Installing the thing's X509.1 certificate in a "secure" way on each host (readable only by the `iot` service user)
 - Using the host certificate to get temporary credentials for the host to perform a limited set of actions in the AWS account that controls my LAN subdomain.
 - Installing and configuring certbot to use those credentials to satisfy an ACME challenge using my LAN subdomain

-I\'m going to cover the first half of that in this post, and I\'ll see if I can assemble a reasonable write-up for the second half sometime later.
+I'm going to cover the first half of that in this post, and I'll see if I can assemble a reasonable write-up for the second half sometime later.

 # Creating an IoT Thing for each machine in my lab

-First\... \"Why would you do this, Chris?\".
+First\...
+"Why would you do this, Chris?".
 Well, I took advantage of having access to a group of well informed AWS engineers at work to ask if there was a solution to my credential storage issue, and someone pointed me at a documentation on how I could [authorize direct calls to AWS services using IoT](https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html) and, with a bit of a hard think, I realized that yes, that would in fact solve my problem.
-What I gleaned from it was that once I could treat each machine in my lab as a \"thing\" in IoT, I could provide each of them with an X509.1 certificate that they could use to get credentials to act in other parts of my account.
+What I gleaned from it was that once I could treat each machine in my lab as a "thing" in IoT, I could provide each of them with an X509.1 certificate that they could use to get credentials to act in other parts of my account.

-I\'ve been a big fan of Terraform for infrastructure automation, so I proceeded to whip up a piece of Terraform that did this for me.
+I've been a big fan of Terraform for infrastructure automation, so I proceeded to whip up a piece of Terraform that did this for me.
 First, I needed a device role for the IoT credential provider, that could assume roles in my account:

 ``` terraform
 # define a policy that allows the IoT thing to assume a role.